PrimaveraDeveloper/lithium/dir/common/specs/ns-spec-2.0.md

 - `GetSmsNotification()` - allows retrieving the definition of a SMS notification.
 - `GetSmsNotificationState()` - allows retrieving the state of a SMS notification (per receiver).
 - `GetSmsNotificationsState()` - allows retrieving the state of a set of SMS notifications.
-- `CancelSmsNotification()` - allows canceling a SMS notification (provided that the worker has not yet processed it).
-- `RetrySmsNotification()` - allows retrying sending a SMS notification that failed for at least one receiver.

 ## Background Worker